ElizabethBrooks/DaphniaGenomics_MultiGenome/README.md

 # DaphniaGenomics_MultiGenome
 Repository for scripts to analyze multiple daphnia species genomes.

+Some things to keep in mind when running EGAPx:
+- Either the number of cores requested for a job must be at least 31, or you will need to edit the default huge_Job value in the <i>egapx/ui/assets/config/process_resources.config</i> file
+- The pipeline can take a lot of memory and time, if there is a large number of reads being retrieved from the SRA
+- There is a limit to the number of SRA IDs that can be input to EGAPx

 ## Inputs & Outputs

 To use these sets of scripts to install and run the workflows, make sure to change the paths in the inputs files in the <b>InputData</b> directory.
 For example, the input and output paths in the <i>inputPaths.txt</i> file should be changed to the paths on your system.